Netflix’s Dash And Lily Ending, Explained

 Lily’s Lack of Self-Worth

 Lily simply assumes that Dash has gotten back together with Sofia because, as per her, who in their right mind would choose Lily over the admittedly sublime-looking Sofia?
-There is a marked lack of self-esteem and self-worth that this girl is dealing with right here, but she has a solid reason for it.
+This girl is dealing with a marked lack of self-esteem and self-worth right here, but she has a solid reason for it.
 Her self-doubt and lack of self-worth stem from the harrowing childhood experience of being made fun of as a “weirdo.”

 Happy Endings All-Around